aurora-is-near/intents-swap-widget/docs/configuration.md

 # Configuration

-The **Intents Swap Widget** is highly configurable, allowing developers to tailor its appearance, behavior, and supported networks to fit their application.
+The Intents Swap Widget is highly configurable, allowing developers to tailor its appearance and behavior to fit their application.

-Configuration is handled via the `<WidgetConfigProvider>` component, which wraps your widget and provides global settings.
+Configuration is handled via the `<WidgetConfigProvider>` component, which wraps your widget(s) and provides global settings.

----

 ## Setup